manticoresoftware/manticoresearch/manual/Searching/Faceted_search.md

 ### Facet over multi-level grouping

-Facets can aggregate over multi-level grouping, the result set being the same as the query would perform a multi-level grouping:
+Facets can aggregate over multi-level grouping, with the result set being the same as if the query performed a multi-level grouping:

 <!-- request SQL -->